How to Conduct Impactful Medical Device Design Reviews

 There are no hard-and-fast rules for conducting design reviews.
 Depending on the complexity of the part that is being evaluated, they can involve a varying number of people and take several forms:

-However, what matters most is that you pinpoint the objective of the design review and what part of the project it should focus on.
-For example, depending on where it falls in the development process, a design review could be used to verify whether or not:
+What matters most is clearly identifying the objective of the design review and specifying which part of the project it should focus on.
+For example, depending on where it occurs in the development process, a design review might aim to:

-Although the FDA and ISO 13485 require designers to document their design reviews, they don’t impose a standard document format.
-Essentially, they ask that the documentation provide general information about the reviews (date, participants, etc.), as well as describe the problems or questions that were raised, the decisions that were made to address them, and how the corrective actions should be implemented.
+While the FDA and ISO 13485 mandate that designers document their design reviews, they do not specify a standard format.
+Essentially, the documentation should include general information about the reviews (date, participants, etc.), as well as a description of the issues or questions that were raised, the decisions that were made to address them, and the method for implementing corrective actions.

-To make sure that nothing gets forgotten when documenting their design reviews, the CLEIO team created a template that contains the following sections and fields:
+To ensure thorough documentation of design reviews, the CLEIO team created a template featuring the following key sections and fields:

 How design reviews can make a real difference: the case of BJ Nimo DragonVision

-On the BJ Nimo DragonVision project, we saw firsthand how important it is to have a rigorous design review process that truly works!
+The BJ Nimo DragonVision project clearly showed how important it is to implement a rigorous design review process that truly works.

-BJ Nimo sought out CLEIO’s expertise to develop an ophthalmic diagnostic tool.
-Since the product included a circuit board with around 20 complex functionalities, CLEIO quickly realized that design reviews would need to be conducted throughout the development process.
-In fact, they would have to be almost constant, since the product required approval from the NMPA.
+BJ Nimo sought out CLEIO’s expertise to develop an ophthalmic diagnostic tool featuring a circuit board with approximately 20 complex functions.
+CLEIO quickly recognized the need for frequent, ongoing design reviews throughout the development process.
+These reviews were imperative given the device’s requirement for approval from the NMPA.

-A small mistake that could have thrown a wrench in the schedule
+A small mistake that could have derailed the schedule

-Sometimes little things can have big consequences.
-On the BJ Nimo DragonVision project, that little thing was a cable that was reversing the sequence of the signals between the circuit board and LCD.
-The reviewers quickly spotted the error during a design review that was intended to ensure that the product’s various components would be optimally arranged during assembly.
+Sometimes, little things can have big consequences.
+On the BJ Nimo DragonVision project, that “little thing” was a cable that was reversing the sequence of signals between the circuit board and the LCD.
+Reviewers promptly identified the issue during a design review focused on ensuring optimal component arrangement for assembly.

-Since it was discovered at that point in the process, before the prototype was produced, the mistake was fixed in no time.
-It was a good thing too, because the project was already on a very tight schedule.
-Without that design review, we would have had to add a custom adapter or revise the board, both of which would have delayed production of the final product by several weeks.
+Fortunately, it was caught before the prototype stage, allowing for a rapid correction.
+That was especially important because the project was already on a very tight schedule.
+Without that design review, we would have had to add a custom adapter or revise the board, both of which would have delayed final production by several weeks.
 And we couldn’t afford that!

-Assessment of the design reviews on the project
+Assessment of the design reviews for the project

 design reviews